joel-oe-lacey/iterator-methods-stations/reduce.md

 # .reduce

 1. What does `.reduce` do?
+  Reduces input array down to single value
 2. Is the original array modified?
+  No
 3. How many arguments does `.reduce` take?
+  At least two, callback, accumulator
 4. How many arguments does the _callback function_ take?
+  At least two callback and array
 5. Which arguments are required (for both the method and its callback)?
+  Both for both
 6. Does the callback need a return value?
-If so, what needs to be returned?
+If so, what needs to be returned? yes, needs to return accumulator

 Given an array of numbers, write a function that returns the product of all the numbers.